cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

 ...
 ```

+Note that the Random Forests regressor and Multilayer Perceptron support multiple target variables (y).
+In such case, simply include extra columns in the dataset and list them in the `y_column` parameter.
+Support Vector regressor does support multiple columns.
+In general, training a model for multiple targets is much harder than if there is only one target.
+A better strategy could be to train separate models for each target.

 ## Model settings

 The model settings allow to specify a model and set its hyper-parameters to use in the simulation.
 The example model section in the json file is presented below: